christian-monch/dump-things-server/README.md

         mode: WRITE_COLLECTION
         incoming_label: 'admin_posted_records'

-  # The following entry defines the token "contributer_bob".
+  # The following entry defines the token "contributor_bob".
 It gives full access
   # to "rooms_and_buildings" for a user with the id "Bob".
   contributor_bob:
     user_id: Bob